MatthiasHarzer/go-template/README.md

 <br>

 ## Todos after cloning
+- [ ] Import the `ruleset.json` as a branch protection rule in your GitHub repository settings.
 - [ ] Update `OUTPUT_NAME` in `Makefile` to your desired binary name.
 - [ ] Update the `module` in `go.mod` to your project's module path.
 - [ ] Update the copyright year and name in `LICENSE`.